 My Paint Brush Is Only Painting Black and White

-This means you’ve selected the layer, but not the actual layer mask.
+This issue means you selected the layer, but not the actual layer mask.

-Make sure you’ve clicked on the little box attached to the main layer you’re working on.
+Make sure you’ve clicked on the little box attached to the main layer you’re editing.

 I Can’t See the Photograph I’m Working On!